 I aim in my research on creating a link between ecosystem functioning and ecosystem services research.
 Therefore, I have a strong methodological focus, and a disciplinary research background in community ecology, biodiversity and conservation biology.

-I am searching for patterns along gradients and boundaries within ecosystems.
-I combine spatial data and knowledge throughout scales and organisms to generate a more sound understanding of the dynamics of our planet.
-I frequently work in rangelands, yet my work spans over other human dominated landscapes as well.
+I am searching for patterns along gradients and boundaries within systems.
+I combine spatial data and knowledge throughout scales and system components to generate a more sound understanding of the dynamics of our planet.
+My work spans across a wide array of systems to transfer understanding and solutions and find transferable generalities.